rlehfeld/rpyc-ng/docs/docs/servers.rst

 Classic Server
 --------------
-RPyC comes "bundled" with a :ref:`classic`-mode server -- :file:`rpyc_classic.py`.
-This executable script takes several command-line switches and starts an RPyC server exposing the ``ClassicService``.
+RPyC-NG comes "bundled" with a :ref:`classic`-mode server -- :file:`rpyc_classic.py`.
+This executable script takes several command-line switches and starts an RPyC-NG server exposing the ``ClassicService``.
 It is installed to your python's ``scripts/`` directory, and should be executable from the command line.
 Example usage::